The Nova Scotia Literacy Practitioner Training

 As you work through the modules of the training program, we hope you will:

-- recognize and value the strengths you already have to bring to your work with adult learners, and take the opportunities provided to develop more strengths in other areas
+• recognize and value the strengths you already have to bring to your work with adult learners, and take the opportunities provided to develop more strengths in other areas

-- make connections with other literacy practitioners in your area and around the province
+• make connections with other literacy practitioners in your area and around the province

-- broaden your knowledge of the Nova Scotia School of Adult Learning
+• broaden your knowledge of the Nova Scotia School of Adult Learning

-- learn specific teaching techniques and strategies for working with learners
+• learn specific teaching techniques and strategies for working with learners

-- come to see the many separate aspects of being a literacy practitioner, and understand how they weave together to make an organic whole
+• come to see the many separate aspects of being a literacy practitioner, and understand how they weave together to make an organic whole

-- experience a model of teaching and assessment that you can transfer to your work with adult literacy learners
+• experience a model of teaching and assessment that you can transfer to your work with adult literacy learners

 Format of the program

-There are nine modules in the program, plus a short practicum.
-One of them, (“What’s Your Message?: Relating to the Adult Learner”) is delivered in a workshop format, approximately five hours long.
-The other eight modules are delivered online, with a facilitator.
+There are ten modules in the program, plus a short practicum.
+One of them, What’s Your Message?: Relating to the Adult Learner is delivered in a workshop format, approximately five hours long.
+The other nine modules are delivered online, with a facilitator.
 Each of them requires about eight hours to complete, spread over four weeks.
 This includes linking to sites on the internet, reading, taking part in online discussions with other participants, doing online activities, and completing assignments.
 Each module includes one assignment; when the assignment is successfully completed, credit for the module is granted.

 Program Requirements

-It is strongly recommended that all practitioners, especially if they are new to the field, start by taking the module called “Literacy, Adult Learners and YOU!”
+It is strongly recommended that all practitioners, especially if they are new to the field, start by taking the module called Literacy, Adult Learners and YOU!
 Other modules may be taken in any order.
+To receive certification, practitioners must successfully complete a practicum plus six modules, as follows:

-- ALL of these three modules:
+1. ALL of these three modules:

-- Literacy, Adult Learners and YOU!
+• Literacy, Adult Learners, and You!

-- What’s Your Message?
+• What’s Your Message?
 Relating to the Adult Learner

-- Integrating Information Technology (IT) Skills Into Your Teaching
+• Integrating Information Technology (IT) Skills Into Your Teaching

-- ONE of these three modules:
+2. ONE of these three communications modules:

-- The Beginning Reader: Basics
+• The Beginning Reader: Basics

-- Techniques for Teaching Reading, Writing and Spelling
+• Techniques for Teaching Reading, Writing and Spelling

-- Communications: Learners in Transition
+• Communications: Learners in Transition

-- Teaching Math: Basic Principles
+• Teaching Math: Basic Principles

-- Teaching Math: Keeping It Real
+• Teaching Math: Keeping It Real

-- Learning Challenges
+• Learning Challenges

 Back to the Top